JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 My Apache virtual host is working as expected.
 I can access it from my local machines browser using it's DNS name.
 ![VirtualHostWorking](./images/websitefrombrowser.PNG)

+ In the next step, i will create a PHP script to test that Nginx is in fact able to handle .php files within my newly configured website.
+___
+### <div align="center"> Step 5) Testing PHP with Nginx </div>

 *
 *
 *